Simplistik78/OMNI/README.md

 ### No Coordinates Detected

+1. When using clipboard monitoring:
+   - Ensure you're using `/loc` or `/jumploc` commands in-game
+   - Check if clipboard access is allowed

+2. When using OCR capture:
-1. Ensure capture area is correctly positioned
+   - Ensure capture area is correctly positioned
-2. Check that coordinate text is clearly visible
+   - Check that coordinate text is clearly visible
-3. Verify text is white on dark background
+   - Verify text is white on dark background
-4. Use "Test Capture Area" to confirm position
+   - Use "Test Capture Area" to confirm position
-5. For Halnir Cave, ensure negative coordinates are being captured correctly

 ### Map Not Loading